fredbi/go-swagger/README.md

 ## Announcements

 You may join the discord community by clicking the invite link on the discord badge. [![Discord Channel][discord-badge]][discord-url].

+* **2026-08-21** : revamped documentation site - more complete, more readable.
+Enjoy!

 * **2026-08-11** : v0.36.3 lands soon (ETA 08/14)
   * codegen fixes